Skip menu

 Valle d’Aosta

-In Valle d'Aosta you simply must taste a flantze, a sweet and buttery bread made especially for the Christmas holidays.
-And how could we not mention the super traditional Mont Blanc?
-It is one of the most famous desserts of Aosta Valley tradition made with chestnut puree, cocoa or dark chocolate and covered with tufts of whipped cream.
+In Valle d'Aosta you simply must taste a Flantze, a sweet and buttery bread made with sugar, raisins, walnuts, almonds and orange peel to be enjoyed also during the Christmas holidays.
+And how could we not mention the ultra-traditional Mont Blanc?
+It is one of the most famous desserts of Aosta Valley, made with chestnuts, cocoa or dark chocolate, and covered with tufts of whipped cream.

 Mecoulin is the pandolce (Genoa cake) of Cogne, its origins date back to the Middle Ages.
 It is a sweet loaf that has a leavened dough similar to that of Ligurian panettone and contains rum-flavored raisins.